 3) SugarCRM: not all companies can afford the prices of SalesForce.com.
 For some enterprises they would rather have a hosted in-house CRM solution.
 This is where SugarCRM comes in a lot of times.
 I have personally used both of these solutions and do not find one to be much more superior to the other.
 Drupal has a contributed module which appears to provide some integration abilities: http://www.sugarforge.org/projects/sugarondrupal. (note: my team has never used this module, so we are not 100% sure about its effectiveness)

 4) UserPlane: recently, we have been working on a few E-Learning related projects.
 We came to discovery of a system known as UserPlane.
 UserPlane is a web conferencing tool.
-The tool has both a simple Drupal plugin and a complete Drupal module which allows for more extensive integration.

 5) FB Connect: ever since about 2 months ago, a majority of the social network sites that we develop has the FaceBook Connect plugin built into the site.
 The Drupal FB Connect module has been working really well for us.
 Feel free to comment about your experiences with these integrations or other Drupal integration projects.